UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 If set, **all** variables that are modified or created will be exported.
 This could be very useful if you split one large script into two smaller scripts, and want to make sure all variables defined on one script are known to the other.

 While many of the options I have discussed are useful for debugging, or working around problems, other options solve subtle problems.
 An obscure option is the "k" switch.
-Consider the following Bourne shell command
+Consider the following shell command

 a=1 myscript b=2 c d=3